FAQ Play Suisse

 Play Suisse was born from our desire to give SRG’s rich and varied range of programmes and services a national dimension and make it available to audiences right across Switzerland.
 The platform allows users to access content of their choice from all four of Switzerland’s linguistic regions.
 The content on Play Suisse will be largely made up of programs produced in-house by SRG's enterprise units (RSI, RTR, RTS and SRF) and co-productions in which SRG participates under the Pacte de l’audiovisuel [Audiovisual Pact].
 There will be a particular focus on documentaries and drama, including series and feature films.

-Will any content be exclusive to Play Suisse?
+Is any content exclusive to Play Suisse?

 What are the benefits of a Play Suisse account?